25 engagements, including meeting with 8 world leaders, in PM Modi's trip: Govt sources | Politics

 In his first visit abroad this year, Prime Minister Narendra Modi will have 25 hectic engagements in his three-day travel to as many countries where he will be spending around 65 hours, government sources said on Saturday.
 He will hold meetings, bilateral as well as multilateral, with eight world leaders from seven countries besides having an interaction with 50 global business leaders, they said.
 He will also interact with thousands of members of the Indian diaspora.
 Modi will embark on a three-day visit to Germany, Denmark and France from May 2 amid the Ukraine crisis, which has united much of Europe against Russia.
 He will first travel to Germany, then visit Denmark and will have a brief stop over in Paris on his return journey on May 4.

-Prime Minister Modi will be spending one night each in Germany and Denmark.
+Prime Minister Modi will be spending one night each in Germany and Denmark while two nights in flight.
+In Paris, Modi will hold talks with French President Emmanuel Macron, who was re-elected to the top post in a fiercely-fought presidential election.

+In Berlin, the prime minister will hold bilateral talks with Olaf Scholz, Federal Chancellor of Germany, and the two leaders will co-chair the sixth edition of the India-Germany Inter-Governmental Consultations (IGC), the MEA had said in a statement.

+It will be Modi's first meeting with Chancellor Scholz who took charge of the top office from his predecessor Angela Merkel in December last year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)